ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Development/components.rst

 transition graph XML.
 The variable name is usually ``data_set``.

 .. index::
-   single: pe_resource_t
+   single: pcmk_resource_t

 Resources
 _________

-``pe_resource_t`` is the data object representing cluster resources.
+``pcmk_resource_t`` is the data object representing cluster resources.
 A resource has a variant: primitive (a.k.a. native), group, clone, or bundle.

 The resource object has members for two sets of methods, ``resource_object_functions_t`` from the ``libpe_status`` public API, and